 To begin your IPT journey, you must join or create a team that meets the following criteria: 3-6 Team Members (Bachelor or Master level) and up to 2 Team Leaders (PhD or higher).
 Please refer to the rules page for more details.

-As soon you have ideas how to create a team or you want to join one contact your country’s IOC Representative (link to list of IOC).
+As soon you have ideas how to create a team or you want to join one contact your country’s national representative.
 They could provide information on the currently active teams in your country or give hints how to register your team.
 Joining an existing team offers a streamlined and experienced environment.
-In case your country does not have an IOC Representative or you are unable to reach them, you can always contact the us directly (but only do after considering contact your local representative).
+In case your country does not have a national representative or you are unable to reach them, you can always contact us directly (but only do after considering contact your local representative).

 If you decide to create a team on your own, this guide will outline the main steps for a successful effort.

 A brief reading of the rules can help you familiarize yourself with the innovative format of the IPT.
 We describe the mail componenets of the format on our concept page.
 Technical details may not be your first priority, but they can help you get a grasp of how to operate, as well as to where you should give most emphasis in your upcoming effort.
 You can also study previous years problems’ solutions as well as view previous years finals.